sanjar-notes/react/home/3_Resources/2_React_the_complete_guide/12_Behind_the_scenes_of_React_and_optimization_techniques/157_useCallback_and_its_dependencies.md

 # 157. useCallback and its dependencies
-Created Sunday 11 July 2022
+Created Monday 11 July 2022

 ### Why
 What is the use of the dependency array in `useCallback` ?
 To answer this, let's think of how `useCallback` works.
 Consider the following code: